lolaedun/lom/README.md

 Thank you for visiting my project!
 If you have any feedback or questions, head over to my GitHub contact details and feel free to reach out to me.

-You can view the live website here: https://lolaedun.github.io/lom/
+You can view the live website [HERE](https://lolaedun.github.io/lom/)

 ---